gr4viton/currency_converter/README.md

   	- user gets better response time, but the first time he calls, he can get outdated rates
    		- we certainly do not want that on the first start after a long time (olddated sql database)
    		- it can be implemented w/o further ado, but only if the server with redis is updated frequently
+#### [x] fixer.io database update
+ - as I was naive and trusted something written on the internet page, I did not implement online rates database update retardation
+ - for example now (09-04-2017 Sunday) the latest online fixer.io rates database is from 07-04-2017, even they state it is updated daily around 15:00 CET
+ - so if you encaunter the offline database is never used, it can be due to the fact the free currency sites update times can be sometimes missleading

 ### Not implemented (yet) - future releases maybe
 - full redis support for rates